stub42/layer-coordinator/README.md

   The named lock has been granted.
 The lock will only be held until the end of the hook, even if more requests to reacquire it are made.
-You cannot maintain hold on a lock across multiple hooks - other units will always be given the opportinuty to acquire it.
+You cannot maintain hold on a lock across multiple hooks - other units will always be given the opportunity to acquire it.

 ## Customization